medihack/massanimate/README.md

 set the styles using `css` between the `animate` methods.

 `remove` deletes the rule after all animations are finished.
 After that you can't add new animations to that rule.
-The `remove` is fully optional.
+The `remove` is optional.
 You can also use Fanimate to just set styles without any animations.

 Keep in mind that Fanimate can't animate already set element styles.
-This is because Fanimate uses normal style sheet definitions which can never override element styles.
+This is because Fanimate uses normal style sheet definitions which can't override element styles (`!important` does not seem to work with jQuery animations).

 ## Credits